top of page

 Your Land & Water for May 2026

 What's in this issue?
 A celebration of May!
 Take a look at some of the plants and animals that are thriving in spring and learn a bit bout them!
 Magical May It’s spring at last!
 There are many interesting natural events happening in South Jersey.
 Take a walk or add native flowers to your garden.
 Visit one of SJLWT’s preserves.
-May is when mountain laurel first blooms in the understory of the woods and is always a treat to see.
-Here are a few treats: Mountain Laurel Mounta
+May is when Mountain Laurel first blooms in the understory of the woods and is always a marvel to see.
+Here are a few treats: Mountain Laurel Mount

 jhansen49